terraform-community-providers/terraform-provider-linear/docs/resources/workflow_state.md

 ### Optional

+- `default` (Boolean) Whether the workflow state is used for issues that are opened.
 - `description` (String) Description of the workflow state.
+- `draft` (Boolean) Whether the workflow state is used for PRs that are opened as drafts.
+- `merge` (Boolean) Whether the workflow state is used for PRs that are merged.
 - `position` (Number) Position of the workflow state.
+- `review` (Boolean) Whether the workflow state is used for PRs that have reviews requested.
+- `start` (Boolean) Whether the workflow state is used for PRs that are opened.

 ### Read-Only